 The devastating effect of the Great Fire

-This concentration ensured that people could belong to small tightly-knit groups and the churches themselves became an important physical focus for secular parish life.
-Many of the churches were substantially rebuilt during the 14th and 15th centuries, largely financed by the parishioners themselves.
+This concentration ensured that people could belong to small, tightly-knit groups.
+The churches themselves became a crucial physical focus for secular parish life.
+Many churches were substantially rebuilt during the 14th and 15th centuries, primarily financed by the local parishes.
 The Great Fire of 1666 wrought great devastation, destroying a total of eighty-nine churches.

 Christopher Wren’s churches

 Many of the surviving churches are, famously, Wren churches.
 After the Great Fire, he had the unique opportunity of designing over 50 churches, and he gave full rein to his imagination.
-It is unlikely that any architect will have such an opportunity again, and indeed, after nearly one thousand years of building it seems unlikely that any new churches will grace the City.
+Unfortunately, it is unlikely that any architect will have such an opportunity again.
+After nearly one thousand years of building, it seems doubtful that any new churches will grace the City.